ashuaru/SPARQL-result-set-visualization/README.md

   `pip install pandas`
 5. Open the command prompt from the project folder and install the node dependencies using command `npm i`.
-6. In command prompt,run `node app.js`.
+6. Start server using command `node app.js` in command prompt.
 In browser, hit http://localhost:4800 to view the app.
 # Sample visualization chart
 ![Bubble chart](/client/images/bubble.PNG)